cpchalk/gpcheckx/README.md

 wd2=g1^-1wd1g2, for some generators g1, g2,
 then the word diagwd=g1^-1wd1 is called a diagonal of wd1.

-This observation suggests that adding all possible diagonals to a the word difference set in diff2 might result in the correct word acceptor being built.
+This observation suggests that adding all possible diagonals to a the word difference set might result in the correct word acceptor being built.

 The options